bmuenzenmeyer/bmuenzenmeyer.github.io/_posts/2018-10-4-i-maintainer.md

 Good.
 No one else will as easily.

 But to do so without implementing a healthy, sustainable community is acting against the interests of the project.
-It is and abdication of the very responsibility they have earned.
+It is an abdication of the very responsibility they have earned.

 I pledge to live by these laws to the best of my ability.
 I pledge to better understand my responsibilities and act upon them.
 I pledge to run this race, and to understand that I carry a baton, and to look for those waiting for me.